gufett0/p2p-review-protocol/README.md

 #### Concurrent Approach
 According to [IOG](https://iohk.io/en/blog/posts/2021/09/10/concurrency-and-all-that-cardano-smart-contracts-and-the-eutxo-model/), enabling concurrency is crucial for facilitating multiple actors to work simultaneously on a given task without causing interference with each other.
 Therefore, conducting the reviewing process in parallel within the same smart contract can be a more efficient approach.

 To enable parallel execution of the reviewing process within the same smart contract, it is necessary to track the UTXO where validation for a specific transactions occurs.
 This can be achieved by storing a pair of NFTs, whose name and policy are included in the script parameter, for each UTXO created at the script address and including a field with the payment public key hash of the reviewer in the datum of every UTXO.
 This ensures that the validation activity of both reviewers and authors is accurately recorded and tracked.
-Once the reviewing process is over, either 2 or 1 NFT must be returned to the author.
-The latter case would mean that ....

 ```mermaid
 stateDiagram-v2